 Resource and Support Services

-Resource and Support Services are centered on providing confidential counseling, advocacy & accompaniment.
-We offer this through one on one and/or group formats focusing on empowerment and building community among all of our immigrant communities.
+Resource and Support Services are centered on providing confidential counseling, advocacy, and accompaniment.
+We offer this through one on one and/or group formats focusing on client strengths and community-building.

 We are welcoming, collaborative, and committed to diversity.